-Developing an efficient, workable system of moisture protection the cornerstone of any successful bathroom remodel project.
-How your bathroom manages the considerable amount of moisture it produces is the very pivot point between a bathroom remodel that stays clean and in great condition for years and a bathroom that slowly decays and falls victim to mold and mildew.
+An efficient, complete system of moisture protection is the cornerstone of any successful, long-lasting bathroom remodel project.
+The quality of the waterproofing can spell the difference between a bathroom that looks great and functions efficiently for years, and one that immediately begins to decay and falls victim to mold and mildew.

 Use Waterproof Building Materials